DTJF/girtobac/_Tutorial.md

 # How to get started?  {#SecStart}

-As an example the file <em>example/GLib-2.0.gir</em> is shipped with these package.
+As an example the file <em>example/GLib-2.0.gir</em> is shipped with this package.
 You can make your first translation using this file and compare the output against the file <em>Gir/GLib-2.0.bi.org</em>
 to check the \Proj executable and get familar with how to call
 \Proj.